 Reports on audience indicators

-With reports on audience metrics, you can track changes in the audience size, the distribution of unique users by the number of engagements with an ad campaign, as well as audience reach and how it depends on the frequency of impressions.
+With reports on audience indicators, you can track changes in the audience size, the distribution of unique users by the number of times they were exposed to an ad campaign, as well as audience reach and how impression frequency affects it.
 The number of visitors is calculated by the number of unique browsers in which the ad was viewed.

 A ready-made cumulative report on audience indicators consists of several graphs and a table.